STEllAR-GROUP/hpx/libs/memory/docs/index.rst

 memory
 ======

-Part of this module is a forked version of hpx::intrusive_ptr.
+Part of this module is a forked version of boost::intrusive_ptr from Boost.SmartPtr.